8 Appointment Setting Tips That Fill Your Lot

 1. Run a Multi-Channel Follow-Up Sequence, Not a Single Call

 One phone call does not close a lead from a Facebook event.
 It never did.
-A structured 3-to-5 day sequence across Messenger, SMS, email, and phone is what separates the stores booking 20 appointments a week from the ones booking four.
+A structured 3-to-5 day sequence across Messenger, SMS, email, and phone is what separates stores booking 20 appointments a week from the ones booking four.

 Map your cadence before the campaign launches.
 Start on the channel where the lead came in, then rotate.
 A proven order: Messenger first, then SMS, then email, then a phone call, then a final Messenger message.
 Keep each touchpoint short and reference the specific vehicle or promotion that got their attention.
-Automation handles the timing; your BDC adds the human detail.
+Automation handles the timing.
+Your BDC adds the human detail.

 What Good Follow-Up Actually Looks Like